ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 In the example app you could add this in the `onCreate()` function of `MainActivity.kt` after the `Module.load()` call to load the `model.pth`.

-This 'colored marker with a string' annotation will add the string and time to Streamline's log view, and look like the below image in Streamline's timeline (in the example app ArmNN isn't used, so there are no white ArmNN markers):
+This 'colored marker with a string' annotation will add the string and time to Streamline's log view, and look like the image shown below in Streamline's timeline (in the example app ArmNN isn't used, so there are no white ArmNN markers):

 ![Streamline image alt-text#center](streamline_marker.png "Figure 2.
 Streamline timeline markers")